contao/docs-archive/en/hooks/getImage.md

 getImage
 --------

-The getImage hook is triggered when a thumbnail is generated and allows you to add a custom routine.
+The ```getImage``` hook is triggered when a thumbnail is generated and allows you to add a custom routine.
 It passes the path, the width and height, the mode, the cache name and the file object as arguments and expects a path as return value.
 It is available from version 2.8.RC1.

+### Example ###

 ```php
 // config.php